gfvalvo/NewEncoder/README.md

     myEncoder.setValue(x);
     myEncoder = x;

+   ***Check if endocer has be rotated***

+    bool upClick();
+    bool downClick();
+  **Arguments:** None
+   **Returns:**    True if the encoder has been rotated at least onc quadrature cycle  in  either direction, false otherwise.
+      Note: Each call clears its internal flag.
+So, function will not return true again unless another quadrature cycle is executed.
+Also, the functions will return true even if the encoder's value is saturated at the lower or upper limit.

 ## Credits:
 The **direct_pin_read.h** and **interrupt_pins.h** header files were "borrowed" directly from the [PRJC Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html) Copyright (c)  PJRC.COM, LLC - Paul Stoffregen.
 All typical license verbiage applies.